aryan-25/swift-http-api-proposal/README.md

 ## Usage

 The APIs are designed around streaming HTTP bodies using the `AsyncReader` and `AsyncWriter` protocols.
 Both client and server support full bidirectional streaming with optional trailers.
+We are still exploring adding more convenience APIs to make simple things easier.

 ### HTTP Client